Deep-Symmetry/beat-link/README.md

 submit a pull request so we can all improve our understanding together.

-:construction: We are currently working on adding support for new features introduced with the CDJ-3000 and DJM-V10, including the fact that there can now be up to six devices online and on mixer channels.
-This will take some time, since Deep Symmetry does not own any of this hardware, and so is reliant on the help of others who can experiment and contribute traffic captures and information.
+:construction: We are currently working on refining support for new features introduced with the CDJ-3000 and DJM-V10, including the fact that there can now be up to six devices online and on mixer channels.
+It seems to basically work with them, but taking advantage of things like the new higher-resolution position packets will take some time, since Deep Symmetry does not own any of this hardware, and so is reliant on the help of others who can experiment and contribute traffic captures and information.

 If something isn&rsquo;t working with your hardware, and you don&rsquo;t yet know the details why, but are willing to learn a little and help figure it